NomicFoundation/hardhat/docs/src/content/tutorial/writing-and-compiling-contracts.md

 // It will be used by the Solidity compiler to validate its version. pragma solidity ^0.8.9;

-// We import this library to be able to use console.log import "hardhat/console.sol";

 // This is the main building block for smart contracts. contract Token {